NKAmapper/nsr2osm/README.md

   * <code>modified -new -NSR_REFERENCE</code> - Modified stops to be uploaded.
   * <code>DELETE</code> - Stops to be deleted (manual deletion in JOSM).
   * <code>EDIT > 2019-03-30</code> - Stops edited by a user other than the importing user *nsr2osm* after given date.
 Contains tags with distance moved from NSR position (if any) and name in NSR (if different than name given by user).
+  * <code>TOUCH > 2019-03-30</code> - Stops edited by a user other than the importing user *nsr2osm* after given date.
+The user did not edit coordiante nor name.
+Only in manual mode.
+The stops will be touched by *nsr2osm* during next upload.
   * <code>OTHER > 2010</code> - Stops not in NSR with last edit after given date.
   * <code>NSR_REFERENCE</code> - Stops in NSR which have been edited by a user other than the importing user *nsr2osm*.
 Note that a search for "EDIT" is usually better.
 * Manual uploading: